Calcium Sulfonate Grease vs Lithium Grease: Which One Should You Use?

 It depends on the requirement of the application whether to choose Lithium grease or calcium sulfonate grease.

-Winner for general-purpose use: Lithium grease
+Generally preferred for general-purpose use: Lithium grease

 Common applications where Lithium Grease can be used are: